At a Glance

 - Screening is ImportantOpen

 - In Ontario, a heel prick is used to take a few drops of blood from each baby shortly after birth.
-The blood is tested for 29 treatable diseases, including LCHAD and TFP.
+The blood is tested for more than 25 treatable diseases, including LCHAD and TFP.

 - A screen positive result means that more tests are needed to know whether or not a baby has one of these diseases.
 It does not mean that a baby has a disease.
 Babies identified at a young age through screening can be treated early to help prevent health problems.